git-thinh/node-session/README.md

 ## Node-session

-Node-session is HTTP session library for Node.js.
+Node-session is HTTP/HTTPS session handler library for Node.js.
 Currently only one storage engine is supported - memecached.
-You will need to download and install this repository [https://github.com/elbart/node-memcache](https://github.com/elbart/node-memcache).
+Planning to support mysql, sqlite and files.

 ## Installation

-Download github repository and unzip into nodu_modules folder of your node.js installation.
+Download github repository and unzip into node_modules folder of your node.js installation.
 Rename the folder into session.
+Then download and install [https://github.com/elbart/node-memcache](https://github.com/elbart/node-memcache).
+Don't forget to install memcache itself - both Linux/Unix and Windows versions are available.

 ## Usage